0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 ???+ note

-    Your node _must_ be up-to-date with the rest of the network, otherwise the next part won't work.
+    Your node _must_ be up-to-date with the rest of the network and you _must_ have at least 25,000 gas in your account.
+Otherwise you will not be able to send the register transaction.

 You can check the status by running the node-register tool with the `status` command: